-In the low-acuity units of hospitals, providers must sometimes address complicated patient cases.
+In the low-acuity units of hospitals, providers must sometimes address complicated patient monitoring cases.
 These include cases of co-morbidities, as well as cases caused by unknown and highly unpredictable risk factors.
 Patients both inside and outside of intensive care units (ICUs) are on complex medication, and drug interactions can further complicate care.
 Even in low-pressure environments, deterioration of a patient’s health can easily go undetected.

 Adding to the issue, intricacies within today’s non-critical care environment require providers to handle increasingly complex workflows while balancing stricter timelines.

 One of the major challenges currently plaguing hospital organizations, along with their staff, is the ability to access the right data at the right time while also securing quality face-time with patients.
 Finding comprehensive information on a patient’s condition can be imprecise and incomplete.
 Overburdened providers are tasked with pulling data from multiple disparate systems and file types.
 These tasks are incredibly time-consuming, and take away critical time that can otherwise be utilized working directly with patients.

 To enhance quality and safety in this new era of compressed care, health systems are moving away from episodic patient monitoring to integrated surveillance.
 The use of modern technologies is needed to upgrade and connect legacy and outdated devices.
 With these innovations, human error has the potential to be reduced with quality and contextualized reporting.

 Integrated surveillance in non-critical patient care focuses on three major areas:

 The move from the manual patient monitoring to electronic data collection has helped consolidate, standardize, and integrate patient history with other correlative data to reveal health trends directly from the bedside.
 Moving charting time from hours to minutes, providers now have the opportunity to spend more quality time with patients directly, assessing their symptoms while humanizing the overall care continuum.